-City council: The governing body of a city.
+City Council/Commission: The governing body of a city, typically made up of the Mayor and Council Members or Commissioners.

-City hall: A city's main government building, usually including the offices for the mayor, the city council members and a council meeting room.
+City hall: A city's main government building, usually including the offices for the Mayor, the City Council Members and a council meeting room.